Have you ever found yourself wandering around a parking lot, trying to recall where you left your car?

 There is an endless number of scenarios we could use, but it’s likely best to just use your imagination.
 Regardless, being able to track the movement of your vehicle via your phone is a marvelous way to always know where it is.

 Some trackers also offer information about the vehicle while it is being driven.
-These include driving swiftly, accelerating rapidly, or taking corners at high speeds.
+These include driving quickly, accelerating rapidly, or taking corners at high speeds.

 Options For Tracking A Car